 This section presents the annual wage data for each occupational category, as well as comparisons of annual wages between early learning settings (for educators and school leaders) and economic regions.

-This section includes data for respondents who reported that they receive paid time off, various insurance, and other types of financial benefits.
-We present this data by occupational category and then broken out by early learning setting for educators and school leaders.
+This section includes data for respondents who reported receiving paid time off, various types of insurance, and other financial benefits.
+We present this data by occupational category, and then break it out by early learning setting for educators and school leaders.

 Personal experiences and individual characteristics can play a role in shaping motivation to enter and remain in early childhood careers.
 We asked respondents to tell us their key motivations for choosing their careers.
 We also asked how they perceive both the rewarding and challenging aspects of their positions, as well as the barriers and supports that influenced their career trajectories.
 Data is presented across occupational categories.